4W4I5/Semester-6-Notes/VARE/Finals Prep/Finals Prep Notes.md

 		- Simple strings can also use wildcards but that involves regex
 	- Wildcards = Use a "?" for each 4bits to guess
 	- Jumps = Use when length of string is unknown. use \[3-5\] where 3 is minLen and 5 is maxLen
+- Sets of strings
+	- Can select strings from a set of strings
+	- Example:
+		- 2 of them or all of them or any of them
+		- 2 of ($1, $2, $3, $4)
+		- 2 of ($*)
+- Counting Strings
+	- Use # to specific counts
+	- Example:
+		- /#a == 6 and /#b < 10 -> A should be exactly 6 and B should be less than 10
+- Offsets
+	- Specify offset from entrypoint in bytes
+	- Example:
+		- $a at 100 and $b at 300
+	- Can be ranged
+	- Example:
+		- $a in (0..100) or $b in (100..filesize)
 - Anonymous strings
 	- Just use a \$.
 No need to name.
 Can only use the 'of them' condition for this though
 - Global Rule
 	- Impose restrictions on all rules within the file
 - Private Rule
 	- Disable the rule
+- Referencing other rules
+	- Example:
+		- $a and Rule1
 - Iterative
 	- same syntax as python.
 	- example